top of page

 I am worried about someone

-As a charity, Link to Change operates across Bedfordshire, and we work with children and young people aged 7-to-26.
+As a charity, Link to Change operates across Bedfordshire, working with children and young people aged 7-to-26.

-We offer early intervention work, targeted young people who are at a medium to low risk of exploitation.
-This service aims to provide educational and critical thinking skills so that the young people involved can make informed decisions.
+We offer early intervention work, targeted at young people who are at a medium to low risk of exploitation.
+This service aims to provide educational and critical thinking skills so that young people involved can make informed decisions.
 This support can happen in a group setting or as 1-2-1 sessions.

 If you are worried about someone, give us a call and fill out a referral form.